James Beard (architect): Private practice

 From 1971 to 1972, Beard was part of the architectural partnership Gabites, Toomath, Beard, Wilson & partners.
 Following this he formed James Beard & Co.
-In the 1980s he was responsible for the major repair, strengthening and restoration of the Katherine Mansfield Birthplace in Thorndon, including substantial conservation research (this material and documentation is deposited at the Alexander Turnbull Library), and was extensively involved in the New Zealand Institute of Landscape Architecture.
+In the 1980s he was responsible for the major repair, strengthening and restoration of the Katherine Mansfield Birthplace in Thorndon, including substantial conservation research (this material and documentation is deposited at the Alexander Turnbull Library), and was extensively involved in the New Zealand Institute of Landscape Architects.

 Beard was involved in a range of buildings and landscape design.
 He is recognised for his residential work (especially the Beard House, Hauraki Street, Karori (1955), and apartment design in the 1960s), and two well-known inner city Wellington buildings: the Hannah Playhouse (1973) for Downstage Theatre, and P.S.I.S.
 Investment House (1976).
 He was involved in significant landscape projects (e.g. the Te Marua Lakes Project, Kaitoke Regional Park).
 His work was characterised as a multi-disciplinary practice, drawing on his skills in the fields of architecture, landscape architecture and town planning.
 He was also involved in teaching architecture at a tertiary level at Auckland University, Wellington Technical College, Wellington Polytechnic and Victoria University of Wellington.

 Beard died in Wellington on 30 October 2017.